Responsible Gambling

 Is gambling addiction common?

-The Portuguese Association of online betting and gaming (APAJO) states that, in New Zealand, between 400 and 600 thousand people are somehow involved in the world of gambling (based on a 2019 study).
+The New Zealand Association of online betting and gaming (APAJO) states that, in New Zealand, between 400 and 600 thousand people are somehow involved in the world of gambling (based on a 2019 study).
 These figures represent between 4.6% and 6.9% of the national population.
 Among these, gambling addiction is probably more common than you might imagine.

 According to the latest data from SICAD (2018), 1.2% of active players in New Zealand live dominated by pathological gambling.
 While another 2.7% have problem gambling habits.